SJHageman/Root-Ad-Auction/README.md

 ## Results
 Since the dataset consisted of auctions that Root Insurance won, I am unable to share details or descriptors of the data that was used for the project.
 However, I can discuss how our model performed in classifying impressions that will lead to clicks.
+### 'Click' Classifier
 Most of the data provided in this dataset is categorical in nature, and this data needs to be turned into numerical values for models to train on it.
 There are several methods to accomplish this:

 * One Hot Encoding
 * Hashing